-There is only one way for the device to enter the SLEEP Mode and that is to execute the "HALT" instruction in the application program with both the FHIDEN and FSIDEN bits in the SCC register equal to "0".
+There is only one way for the device to enter the SLEEP mode and that is to execute the "HALT" instruction in the application program with both the FHIDEN and FSIDEN bits in the SCC register equal to "0".
 In this mode all the clocks and functions will be switched off except the WDT function.
 When this instruction is executed under the conditions described above, the following will occur:

-- The system clock will be stopped and the application program will stop at the "HALT" instruction. - The Data Memory contents and registers will maintain their present condition. - The I/O ports will maintain their present conditions. - In the status register, the Power Down flag, PDF, will be set and the Watchdog time-out flag, TO, will be cleared. - The WDT will be cleared and resume counting if the WDT function is enabled.
-If the WDT function is disabled, the WDT will be cleared and then stopped.
+- · The system clock will be stopped and the application program will stop at the "HALT" instruction. - The Data Memory contents and registers will maintain their present condition. - The I/O ports will maintain their present conditions. - In the status register, the Power Down flag, PDF, will be set and the Watchdog time-out flag, TO, will be cleared. - The WDT will be cleared and resume counting as the WDT function is always enabled.